CKParungao/amazon-rds/README.md

 4. **Connect the app to RDS** using the connection string.

 ## ✒️ Part 1: Create an RDS Instance and configure security for access.
+1. Log in to your AWS Console.
+2. Navigate to `RDS`.
+3. Click the `Create database` button.

 ## ✒️ Part 2: Define database schemas and tables.